 But voters are not as divided on this issue as politicians.
 Polls show that a wide majority of Americans—Republicans and Democrats alike—think that the United States should participate in international efforts to stop climate change.
 It’s just a matter of getting our politicians to represent our beliefs.

 Did climate change cause the extreme weather we’ve seen recently?

-2017 was a year of extreme weather.
-Hurricanes Harvey, Maria, and Irma caused extensive and ongoing damage to the American South and Caribbean.
-Wildfires burned nearly 10 million acres of land in the United States.
+2018 has been another exceptional year of extreme weather.
+Hurricanes Florence and Michael caused many billions of dollars of damage in the American Southeast.
+Wildfires raged in the western U. S., including the largest wildfire on record in California.
 It’s impossible to determine exactly what effect global climate change has had on a specific climate event.
 But we do know that a warming climate corresponds with stronger storms.
 “Attribution studies,” which assess how much climate change affects the likelihood and intensity of extreme weather events, are ongoing as scientists work to better understand—and predict—these devastating storms.

 Why is the sea level rising, and why does it matter?

 As the planet warms, the oceans rise.
 Melting ice sheets and glaciers are adding water to the oceans, and water expands when heated.
 Recent estimates suggest about a three-foot global sea level rise is likely within a century.
 Though it may not seem like a huge increase, three feet would give us the highest sea level in many thousands of years.
 It would severely impact coastal communities, which include half of the world’s most populous cities.
 Some low-lying islands would be submerged in the ocean.
 By the year 2100, around 2 billion people could be displaced due to rising sea level.

 What is being done to stop climate change?